PostgreSQL Configuration

 See the PostgreSQL documentation for

-more information on pg_hba.conf
+more information on pg_hba.conf.

-Since the first matching rule is used for authentication, the pg_hba.conf
+Since the first matching rule is used for authentication, the pg_hba.conf file

 generated by the operator can be seen as composed of four sections: